Kunsthaus Zürich: Architecture

 The old museum part was drawn-up by architects Karl Moser and Robert Curjel and opened in 1910.
 Particularly notable are the several preserved Moser interiors in the original section of the museum, decorated in masterful Neo-Grec version of Secession style.
 The bas-reliefs on the facade are by Moser's longtime collaborator Oskar Kiefer.
 The original museum building was extended in 1925, 1958 and 1976.

 A $230 million extension by London-based David Chipperfield was opened in 2020.
 An extension building with a usable area of 13,000 square meters, which corresponds to an increase in the size of the Kunsthaus by more than 80%, began operations on 9 October 2021.
 Half of the extension's budget came from the city and canton of Zurich, with the other half provided by private donors.
 Chipperfield's design is a massive rectangular sandstone-covered building.
 The Kunsthaus will become the largest Swiss art museum, overtaking the Kunstmuseum Basel in the available space but not the collection.
 The two upper floors will be for art, with facilities at ground level and a basement link under the street to the original museum across the street in Heimplatz.

 Lydia Escher (1858–1891), being a prominent Zurich patron of the arts, was honored by the Gesellschaft zu Fraumünster association on the occasion of her 150th anniversary by a commemorative plaque, located at the front of the building.
 The place was dedicated on 20 August 2008 by the city of Zurich as Lydia Welti-Escher Hof.

 Collection

-The museum's collection includes major works by artists including Claude Monet (several works including an enormous water lily painting), Edvard Munch, Pablo Picasso, Jacques Lipchitz and the Swiss Alberto Giacometti.
+The museum's collection includes major works by artists including Joseph Beuys, Claude Monet (several works including an enormous water lily painting), Edvard Munch, Pablo Picasso, Jacques Lipchitz and the Swiss Alberto Giacometti.
 Other Swiss artists such as Johann Heinrich Füssli, Ferdinand Hodler or from recent times, Pipilotti Rist and Peter Fischli are also represented.
 In addition, works by Vincent van Gogh, Édouard Manet, Henri Matisse and René Magritte can be found here.